-- FPTUFS – Scheme for Food Processing Industries
+- Food Processing Industry Technology Upgradation Fund Scheme (FPTUFS) – Scheme for Food Processing Industries

-NSIC - National Small Industries Corporation Limited came into effect in 1999 with the objective of encouraging small scale industries in the country.
+NSIC - National Small Industries Corporation (NSIC) came into effect in 1999 with the objective of encouraging Small Scale Industries (SSIs) in the country.
 The core function of NSIC is to import machines on hire-purchase terms.
 The scheme also focuses on supplying both indigenous and imported raw materials, along with exporting the products of SSIs.
-In addition to this, the scheme creates awareness about the latest advancements and developments occurring in the field of small-scale industries.
+In addition to this, the scheme creates awareness about the latest advancements and developments occurring in the field of Small-Scale Industries.

-NABARD - The existence of NABARD is based on the promotion of agriculture-based rural SSIs.
-It offers financial assistance to most rural SSIs such as cottage and village industry.
-Being an apex development bank, the institution also looks at policy matters that concern the overall operations and development rural credit in India.
-The bank provides extensive credit facilities and loans for areas such as rural infrastructure, irrigation, roads and bridges, health centres, schools and other education facilities, water conservation schemes, etc. in addition to the pridmary focus areas of agriculture and cottage industries.
+NABARD - The existence of National Bank for Agriculture and Rural Development (NABARD) is based on the promotion of agriculture-based rural SSIs.
+It offers financial assistance to most rural SSIs, such as cottage and village industry.
+Being an apex development bank, the institution also looks at policy matters that concern the overall operations and development of rural credit in India.
+The bank provides extensive credit facilities and loans for areas, such as rural infrastructure, irrigation, roads and bridges, health centers, education facilities, water conservation schemes, etc. in addition to the primary focus areas of agriculture and cottage industries.

 Market Development Assistance Scheme for MSMEs: This scheme provides funding to SSIs, especially manufacturing SMEs, to gain an edge in international markets.
 It promotes Indian organisations to participate in international trade fairs and exhibitions under the MSME India stall.
 It also offers funding for sector-specific market studies by industry associations, export promotion councils, and FIEO.